drreynolds/Math6370-codes/Problems.md

 Key learning topics:

-*
+* `RAJA::ReduceMinLoc` reduction construct -- determine "best" initial condition index
+* then repeat computation once on host to determine `pt` location for global minimum

 ## chemistry

-Interactive demo of the RAJA/CUDA paralleization of our equilibrium chemical density computations.
+Interactive demo of the RAJA/CUDA parallelization of our equilibrium chemical density computations.

 Key learning topics:

-*
+* `cudaMemcpy` for host->device transfer of temperature array, and then device->host transfer of chemical equilibrium results.

 ## advection